muhammedali360/Shell/REPORT.md

 ## Sample Shell

 ### Important Global Functions:
+printCompleteMessage: After each command, our shell is supposed to print a completed message to stderr.
+This function takes the command and a return value, printing the command that was completed and indicating whether an error occurred or not.

 returnBeforeSpace: Given a string, returns everything before the first space.
 Given no space, it will return the input.
 We do this by iterating through the string, searching for a space ' '.
 When the first space is found, the original